SMB116/SMB116.GITHUB.IO/HRData.md

 **Key Insights:**

-1. **Age and Experience:** Employee age strongly correlates (0.68) with total working years, indicating longer service as employees age.
+1. Age and Experience: **Employee age strongly correlates (0.68) with total working years**, indicating longer service as employees age.

-2. **Income Connection:** Age correlates positively with monthly income, suggesting higher incomes for older employees.
+2. Income Connection: Age correlates positively with monthly income, suggesting higher incomes for older employees.

-3. **Attrition Impact:** Age significantly impacts attrition; younger employees tend to leave, while older ones stay.
+3. Attrition Impact:**Age significantly impacts attrition**; younger employees tend to leave, while older ones stay.
 Both t-test and Chi-Square tests confirm this trend.

-4. **Age Profile:** Our workforce is predominantly young, with an average age of 37 and a positive skew toward younger ages.
+4. Age Profile: **Our workforce is predominantly young, with an average age of 37**and a positive skew toward younger ages.

-5. **Predictive Power:** Age alone explains 25% of income variance.
+5. Predictive Power: **Age alone explains 25% of income variance**.
 Combining age and total working years raises the R-squared to 0.5988, highlighting their role in income prediction.

-6. **Attrition Patterns:** Attrition varies among age groups.
+6. Attrition Patterns: Attrition varies among age groups.
 Notably, only the 26-35 and 56-60 groups retain a significant portion of employees.
-Surprisingly, the 36-45 to 45-55 groups, with seasoned employees, show unexpected attrition trends.
+Surprisingly, the **36-45 to 45-55 groups, with seasoned employees, show unexpected attrition trends**.

 **Age Distribution**